-A report looking at customer service trends, commissioned by Kcom in association with the Customer Contact Association (CCA), highlights a significant shift in consumer behaviour with the increasing demise of the loyal customer against the rise of the price-hungry savvy shopper.
+A report looking at customer service trends, commissioned by Kcom in association with the Customer Contact Association (CCA), highlights a significant shift in consumer behavior with the increasing demise of the loyal customer against the rise of the price-hungry savvy shopper.

-The finding is aligned to results from a CCA member’s survey which reveals that 44% of organisations feel customers are becoming less loyal, identifying a growing need for businesses to rethink the rules of customer engagement.
+The finding is aligned to results from a CCA member’s survey which reveals that 44% of organizations feel customers are becoming less loyal, identifying a growing need for businesses to rethink the rules of customer engagement.

 This is reflective of the growing trend of discount websites, such as Groupon and Vouchercodes.co.uk which are used by millions in order to seek out the best deal.
 Yet 52% of businesses admit to not currently offering new or existing customers discount codes as an incentive.

 “In this discount-led era customers are clearly more picky and price driven, because the market has allowed them to be so,” said Mark Pritchard, Business Development Director at Kcom.

 If you offer a low price, but a customer is unhappy with customer service, they are unlikely to return.
 Companies need to decide which area they can best compete on, whilst also keeping in mind the other two.”

 The number one customer service priority for consumers is being able to speak to a live person, followed by the first person they contact resolving their query and receiving a faster response.

-It’s a 24/7 joined up world: With a variety of ways in which consumers can now make contact with an organisation, 57% of respondents stated it to be vital or very important that a company knows how and when they have interacted with them before.
+It’s a 24/7 joined up world: With a variety of ways in which consumers can now make contact with an organization, 57% of respondents stated it to be vital or very important that a company knows how and when they have interacted with them before.

 Pritchard commented: “Consumers have high expectations when it comes to customer service, wanting to be able to contact a company in whatever way they choose and have their query resolved quickly by someone who has the knowledge to do so.

-CCA is leading a radical rethink of organisational dynamics, the systems we deploy and the people we recruit.
-We’re not just helping organisations to anticipate the future, we’re creating a strategic blueprint for a new and more enlightened customer-centric service model.”
+CCA is leading a radical rethink of organizational dynamics, the systems we deploy and the people we recruit.
+We’re not just helping organizations to anticipate the future, we’re creating a strategic blueprint for a new and more enlightened customer-centric service model.”